Deroy: Normandy

-In France, this family name originated from the Normans, the descendants of Norse Vikings who migrated to Amigny, a commune in Manche, Normandy.
-The derivation is from de meaning "of" and the Old French roy, roi (/fr/), meaning "king", which was a byname used before the Norman Conquest and a personal name in the Middle Ages.
+Written interchangeably in records as: Roi, Le Roi, De Roy, and Le Roy, the surname Deroy originated from the Normans, the descendants of Norse Vikings who settled in Amigny, a commune in Manche, Normandy in the 10th century.

+De Roy derived from the Old Northern French de meaning "of" and roy, roi (/fro/), meaning "king", or "the king" (royne for "queen").
+It arose as a Norman byname before the Conquest and was passed on as a family name in the Middle Ages.